chen-lin/openmoor/README.md

 OpenMOOR is an open source cross-platform simulation program for static and dynamic analysis for mooring systems in offshore wind turbines and wave energy devices.

 ## How to use
-Compiled dynamic linking library files have been provided for use in Matlab for coupled analyis.
-Example file is also provided for use demonstration.
+OpenMOOR can be used as a standalone program or more frequently as dynamic linking library for coupled analysis.
 - MacOS
 - Windows